SteveDunn/Vogen/docs/site/Writerside/topics/reference/MongoIntegrationHowTo.md

 ```

 (_replace `Vogen_Examples` with the name of *your* project_)

+> **Note:** By default, the static class has a static constructor that automatically registers serializers when first accessed.
+> If you need control over when registration happens (e.g., to configure BSON first), use the `Customizations.ManuallyRegisterBsonSerializers` flag
+> to generate only the `TryRegister()` method without the static constructor.

 Next, it adds a bunch of `Person` objects to the database, each containing value objects representing age and name, and then reads them back.